-Please note that Mothers Who Make is run by Matilda Leyser as an independent project, supported by Improbable.
-Any enquiries about the role should be directed to Matilda rather than to Improbable.
+Note: Mothers Who Make is run by founder, Matilda Leyser, and producer, Lizzy Humber, as an independent project, supported by Improbable.
+Any enquiries about the role should be directed to Matilda or Lizzy rather than to Improbable.

 Follow us here: @motherwhomake